fable-compiler/samples-electron/samples/webGLTerrain/README.md

 - [Debugger for Chrome](https://marketplace.visualstudio.com/items/msjsdiag.debugger-for-chrome).
 It must be version 1.1.0 or greater to allow breakpoints to be set in F#, see [here](https://github.com/octref/vscode-electron-debug/issues/2#issuecomment-251800254)

-   **Ionide-fsharp does not seem to be necessary but useful for intellisense**
+   **Ionide-fsharp does not seem to be necessary but slightly helpful for intellisense**

 From your command line: